Cap32/tiny-cache-store/README.md

 # tiny-cache-store

-Tiny cache store for Node.js and browser
+Tiny cache store for Node.js and browser (only 884B after gzip)

 ## Installation